mspnp/aks-baseline/networking/topology.md

 `CIDR: 10.200.0.0/24`

-This regional VNet hub (shared) is meant to hold the following subnets:
+This regional virtual network hub (shared) holds the following subnets:

-* [Azure Firewall subnet]
+- [Azure Firewall subnet]
-* [Gateway subnet]
+- [Gateway subnet]
-* [Azure Bastion subnet], with reference NSG in place
+- [Azure Bastion subnet], with reference NSG in place

-> Note: For more information about this topology, you can read more at [Azure hub-spoke topology].
+> For more information about this topology, you can read more at [Azure hub-spoke topology].

 ## Spoke virtual network

 `CIDR: 10.240.0.0/16`

-This VNet spoke is meant to hold the following subnets:
+This virtual network holds the following subnets:

-* [AKS System Nodepool] and [AKS User Nodepool] subnet
+- [AKS System Nodepool] and [AKS User Nodepool] subnet
-* [AKS Internal Load Balancer subnet]
+- [AKS Internal Load Balancer subnet]
-* [Azure Application Gateway subnet]
+- [Azure Application Gateway subnet]
-* [Private Link Endpoint subnet]
+- [Private Link Endpoint subnet]
-* All with basic NSGs around each
+- All with basic NSGs around each

-In the future, this VNet might hold more subnets like [ACI Provider instance] subnets, more [AKS Nodepools subnets], and more.
+In the future, this virtual network might hold more subnets like [Azure Container Instances Provider instance subnets], more [AKS Nodepools subnets], and more.

 ## Subnet details